 The Board approved (6/14/21) a five-day per week in-person schedule for the 2021-2022 school year after a presentation by Rowan County Health Director Alyssa Harris about the decline in active cases, decline in percent positive in Rowan County, and increase in school employee vaccinations.

 Below is the plan for the return to school for the 2021-22 school year.
 If you wish to provide feedback on the plan, please click the form link below.

 This website is designed to serve as a landing page to provide resources for accurate information.
 Use the navigation below to get more information.

 Board of Education Meetings: District staff provide updates at each meeting with the most up to date information regarding COVID-19 and our response in schools.

-- NC DHHS – NC Dept for Health and Human Services
+- NC DHHS – NC Department of Health and Human Services

 - NC’s COVID-19 Helpline (toll free): 1-866-462-3821